-How Long It Takes To Learn How To Trade Commodities
+How Long Does it Take To Learn How To Trade Commodities?

 Many people often wonder how long it takes to learn how to trade commodities.
 A hard-working person can learn the basics of trading commodities in a couple of months, but it can take a lifetime to master the ins and outs of the raw material markets.
 For a new arrival to the commodities scene, there are many things to learn and setting a timetable can be a good discipline to monitor progress.

 The first year is most critical for trading commodity futures.
 Many new commodity traders try to make big profits in a short time.
 A short-term orientation can cause trouble.
 Always remember 80 - 90 percent of people who lose money trading commodities.